How to Soothe Irritation After Waxing — And Prevent It From Happening AgainOctober 05, 2021

 Give your hair time to grow out so you can get a cleaner, smoother wax.
 It’s also important to grow out your hair in order to prevent your skin from getting stuck to the wax.
 That means no shaving between waxes.

 Use a Gentler Wax

 There are waxes formulated specifically for sensitive skin types, so look into using a gentler wax if you experience frequent irritation.
 If you opt for professional waxing, ask your waxing technician if they have sensitive skin-friendly options available, such as sugar wax.

 Give Skin a Pre-Wax Exfoliation

-Apply Powder Before Waxing
+Apply Baby Powder Before Waxing

 Use the Right Temperature

 Using extremely hot wax can cause burns, so it’s best to follow the instructions and use the correct temperature.
 Wax that’s too cold can also cause irritation and is much harder to peel off.
-Test the temperature by applying a small amount of wax on the outside of your hand before applying to the body.
+Test the temperature by applying a small amount of wax on the outside of your hand before applying to your body.

 Less Is More

 If you’re waxing on your own, remember that less is more.
 Go with a thin layer on a small area and avoid waxing any area more than once.
 Any leftover hairs can easily be plucked out with tweezers.
 And remember, ingrown hairs should be left alone.